What We Do

 - Chain of Title interest and/or deed restrictions on property.

 These are all legal methods to protect the conservation interests of a parcel of land.
 Land ownership is made up of a bundle of rights, and we are interested in conserving those natural elements and ecological processes in land to protect water quality and wildlife habitat.
 As a land trust, we are the “Trustees;” our job is to hold, manage, protect and defend those values going forward in perpetuity.

 We strive to manage our land to maintain the ecological integrity of our watersheds.
 Our owned natural lands are managed similarly to National Parks as local wildlife sanctuaries, to be enjoyed for the benefit of all.
 All CLCF land is managed as wildlife preserve and sanctuary, and as such, there is no hunting or trapping permitted.
 Click here for an overview map of CLCF owned and managed properties.
 This map is meant to illustrate the land that is permanently protected.
-For hiking and recreation, please refer to the Fox Hill, Rudorf, Lockman and Polk Kames trail maps which are open to public use.
+For hiking and recreational access, please refer to the Fox Hill, Rudorf, Lockman and Polk Kames trail maps which are open to public use.

 A ranking WDNR official has said, “Because of the work of CLCF, Big Cedar Lake has the best water quality of any lake in southeast Wisconsin.”
 That is a priceless result that was accomplished with mostly private funds.